MattsTeam/MentorMe/README.md

-# toBeNamed
+# MentorMe
-Tinder for mentorship (this will be changed)
+MentorMe is an app that helps address the massive educational gap where students from underprivileged backgrounds do not get the resources they need and the education they deserve.
+We provide a free platform for these students to find and interact with mentors in their nearby communities.

 # Short Description
-Application to match mentors and mentees based on shared interests, goals, available location, and other categories.
+Application that mentors and mentees based on shared interests, goals, available location, and other categories.
+Users can message, create events with, and review one another.

 # Core User Stories
 * matching algorithm (MVP/partial implementation)